14 Things to Do In Lhasa during Tibet Tour: The First 9 are Must-Do Activities

 Watching monk debating in Sera Monastery is one of the highlights of your Lhasa tour.

-When watching the monk debate in the Sera monastery, please keep quiet and don't enter the debating area and interrupt their debate.
+When watching the monk debate in the Sera Monastery, please keep quiet and don't enter the debating area or interrupt their debate.

 With permission, you can take photos of the monks in the debate, but this will cost extra.

-5. Panoramic view of Lhasa city from Drepung Monastery
+5. (Must-Do) Admire the Panoramic View of Lhasa City from Drepung Monastery

-Drepung Monastery, the largest monastery in Tibet, is also one of the top three monasteries of the Gelugpa monastery in Tibet.
+Drepung Monastery, the largest monastery in Tibet, is also one of the top three monasteries of the Gelugpa sect in Tibet.

 Drepung Monastery is best known for the massive size of its temples and the very important Buddha display ceremony at the Shoton Festival.